-As her sensors began flashing with warnings, as the hypnagogic environment began filling with Dissona, she felt Peter reach out to her and Kora.
+As her sensors began flashing with warnings and the hypnagogic environment began filling with Dissona, she felt Peter reach out to her and Kora.
 She couldn’t make out the exact words, but she got the gist of it: he was saying goodbye.

 Oh well.
 She allowed herself a faint smile.
 We had a damn good run.

 And then she heard it: a timeless melody that cut through the dark.

 “KEEP GOING!”
-Kora dispatched a quartet of reptilian tentacle-beings with two slashes.
-The first one gutted them, and the second took their heads off.
-“ENJOY THIS DAY, BROTHERS—YOU ARE FIGHTING NOT JUST FOR ELITHIA, BUT FOR THE ENTIRE—”
+Kora dispatched a quartet of reptilian tentacle-beings with a quick pair of slashes.
+“YOU ARE FIGHTING NOT JUST FOR ELITHIA, BUT FOR THE ENTIRE—”

 “Hark!”
 Wodec cried.
 He pointed overhead, drawing his comrades’ gazes to the sky, now filling with miasmic black fog.
 “Our end draws nigh!
-If this is the end make such an end, warriors, that will echo throughout all of eternity!”
+If this is the end make it such an end, warriors, that will echo throughout all of eternity!”

 The barbarians responded with a bone-quaking cry, slicing apart hellspawn with renewed fervor.
 Heads flew from necks and limbs plopped from torsos.
 Kora allowed herself a grim smile.
 They’d done their best to thwart Dissona, but it hadn’t been enough.
 Maybe they’d all find each other after existence rebooted.
 Maybe they’d—

 Wodec’s voice cut through her thoughts.
 “There may still be hope!
 Look to the stars!”